gtarim/intent_recognition/README.md

 - I change the data structure to xml or json format with their third party tools.
 - May be used great model with AI to recognition.
 - Change tool syncronized to async.
+- find algorithm can possible change to async executing.
+- data structure can move to new structure.
+So i can be possible to more readable code.